awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.DW.RedshiftOpt.md

-# Optimizing Amazon Redshift by Using the AWS Schema Conversion Tool<a name="CHAP_Converting.DW.RedshiftOpt"></a>
+# Optimizing Amazon Redshift by using the AWS SCT<a name="CHAP_Converting.DW.RedshiftOpt"></a>

-You can use the AWS Schema Conversion Tool \(AWS SCT\) to optimize your Amazon Redshift database\.
+You can use the AWS Schema Conversion Tool to optimize your Amazon Redshift database\.
 Using your Amazon Redshift database as a source, and a test Amazon Redshift database as the target, AWS SCT recommends sort keys and distribution keys to optimize your database\.

-## Optimizing Your Amazon Redshift Database<a name="CHAP_Converting.DW.RedshiftOpt.Opt"></a>
+## Optimizing your Amazon Redshift database<a name="CHAP_Converting.DW.RedshiftOpt.Opt"></a>

 Use the following procedure to optimize your Amazon Redshift database\.

 **To optimize your Amazon Redshift database**

 1. Take a manual snapshot of your Amazon Redshift cluster as a backup\.
 You can delete the snapshot after you are done optimizing your Amazon Redshift cluster and testing any changes that you make\.
-For more information, see [Amazon Redshift Snapshots](http://docs.aws.amazon.com/redshift/latest/mgmt/working-with-snapshots.html)\.
+For more information, see [Amazon Redshift snapshots](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-snapshots.html)\.

 1. Choose a schema object to convert from the left panel of your project\.
 Open the context \(right\-click\) menu for the object, and then choose **Collect Statistics**\.